 - a.
-As used in this Specification: - Imperfection means an exception to the dimensions, finish or contour of a tube or sleeve from that required by fabrication drawings or specifications.
+As used in this Specification: - 1.
+Imperfection means an exception to the dimensions, finish or contour of a tube or sleeve from that required by fabrication drawings or specifications.
 Eddy-current testing indications below 20% of the nominal wall thickness, if detectable, may be considered as imperfections. - Degradation means a service-induced cracking, wastage, wear or general corrosion occurring on either inside or outside of a tube or sleeve. - 3.
-Degraded Tube means a tube, including the sleeve if the tube has been repaired, that contains imperfections greater than or equal to 20% of the nominal wall thickness caused by degradation. - % Degradation means the percentage of the tube or sleeve wall thickness affected or removed by degradation. - Defect means an imperfection of such severity that it exceeds the plugging or repair limit.
-A tube or sleeve containing a defect is defective. - Plugging or Repair Limit means the imperfection depth at or beyond 6. which the tube shall be repaired (i.e., sleeved) or removed from service by plugging and is greater than or equal to 40% of the nominal tube wall thickness.
-This definition does not apply to the area of the tubesheet region below the F distance in the F tubes.
+Degraded Tube means a tube, including the sleeve if the tube has been repaired, that contains imperfections greater than or equal to 20% of the nominal wall thickness caused by degradation. - 4.
+8 Degradation means the percentage of the tube or sleeve wall thickness affected or removed by degradation. - Defect means an imperfection of such severity that it exceeds the plugging or repair limit.
+A tube or sleeve containing a defect is defective. - 6.
+Plugging or Repair Limit means the imperfection depth at or beyond which the tube shall be repaired (i.e., sleeved) or removed from service by plugging and is greater than or equal to 40% of the nominal tube wall thickness.
 For a tube that has been sleeved with a mechanical joint sleeve, through wall penetration of greater than or equal to 31% of sleeve nominal wall thickness in the sleeve requires the tube to be removed from service by plugging.
 For a tube that has been sleeved with a welded joint sleeve, through wall penetration greater than or equal to 37% of sleeve nominal wall thickness in the sleeve between the weld joints requires the tube to be removed from service by plugging.
-At tube support plate intersections, the repair limit for the Tenth Operating Cycle is based on maintaining steam generator tube serviceability as described below: - a.
-An eddy current examination using a bobbin probe of 100% of the hot and cold leg steam generator tube support plate intersections will be performed for tubes in service. - b.
-Degradation attributed to outside diameter stress corrosion cracking within the bounds of the tube support plate with bobbin voltage less than or equal to 1.0 volt will be allowed to remain in service.
+At tube support plate intersections, the repair limit for the Thirteenth Operating Cycle is based on maintaining steam generator tube serviceability as described below: - a.
+An eddy current examination using a bobbin probe of 100% or the hot and cold leg steam generator tube support plate intersections will be performed for tubes in service. - b.
+Degradation attributed to outside diameter stress corrosion cracking within the bounds of the tube support plate with bobbin voltage less than or equal to 2.0 volts will be allowed to remain in service.